Secondary brain tumours

 Before having the scan, you'll be asked to remove any metal belongings, including jewellery.
 Some people are given an injection of dye into a vein in the arm.
 This is called a contrast medium and can help the images from the scan show up more clearly.
 During the test you will be asked to lie very still on a couch inside a long cylinder (tube) for about 30 minutes.
 It is painless but can be slightly uncomfortable, and some people feel a bit claustrophobic during the scan.
 It's also noisy, but you'll be given earplugs or headphones.

-If there is only one tumour in the brain (a solitary brain tumour) and tests have shown there has never been cancer elsewhere in the body, the doctors may need to take a sample of cells from the tumour (biopsy).
+If there is only one tumour in the brain, and tests have shown there has never been cancer elsewhere in the body, the doctors may need to take a sample of cells (biopsy) from the tumour.
 You will be referred to a neurosurgeon for this and they will discuss what is needed in your case and what the operation involves.
+An excision biopsy may be considered.

 The cells from the biopsy are examined under a microscope.
 The appearance of the cells will help the doctors know whether the tumour started in the brain or elsewhere.
 For example, if a lung cancer has spread to the brain, the tumour cells would look like lung cells, and it would be diagnosed as a secondary brain tumour.